rbasniak/ngx-rbk-utils/README.md

     ```

 * Add `<p-toast>` and `<smz-general-dialog>` to your `app.component.html`

-* Add `Issue that you dont import MessageService from PrimeNg`
+* Make sure you don't import `MessageService` from `primeng` in any of modules/components or the `ToastActions` from the library will not work

-* In the constructor of your error page, clear the local storage with :
+* In the constructor of your error page, clear the local storage with:
 ```typescript
 constructor() {
   localStorage.clear();